 Each worm factory comes with an instruction booklet and DVD.
 These added materials allow even a first time user to start with confidence.
 It includes mineral rock for nutrient supplements as well as a spigot for draining liquids from the trays.

-To refill the trays you can look for earthworms for sales locally, or get the worms online.
+To refill the trays you can look for earthworms for sale locally, or get the worms online.
 We recommend Uncle Jim’s Red Wigglers.

 Red worms, or red wigglers, are the best worms for composting.
 Uncle Jim’s 250 worm count is guaranteed to be live when they arrive, which promotes confidence in this product line.
-They are also insect and mite free which prevents unwanted guests from taking up residence in the bin or tumbler.
+They are also insects and mites free which prevents unwanted guests from taking up residence in the bin or tumbler.

 While most products are intended for outdoor use, there are bins and tumblers available that can be used indoors thanks to airtight designs.